 Diet can have an impact on both male and female fertility.
 In vitro fertilisation (IVF) is a commonly discussed fertility treatment which is suitable for some couples.
 It isn’t the only treatment available however, with others such as ovulation induction and intracytoplasmic sperm injection (ICSI) also potential options.
 See our full list of fertility articles written by Nuffield Health experts.

-Nuffield Health have 3 specialist fertility clinics in the UK:
+Nuffield Health has a specialist fertility clinic in Chichester:

 Each person has a unique reaction to infertility.
 It’s an emotional roller coaster and you may have feelings that range from disappointment and frustration to hope and excitement.
 It’s understandable.
 But these feelings can be unpredictable and upsetting, and can even cause tension in relationships.
 You may need help in coping with them.